isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Nature In Neighbourhood.md

 <h4>Outreach activities</h4>
 <p>Because Nature Kakis Chapters are all led by grassroots organisations,
 many of them have lots of experience in running outreach booths and activities for their communities.
-Some chapters have run games in collaboration with the <a href="/all/nature-kakis-happenings/friends-of-the-parks/" rel="noopener noreferrer nofollow" target="_blank">Friends of the Parks</a> and
+Together with the community groups such as <a href="/all/nature-kakis-happenings/friends-of-the-parks/" rel="noopener noreferrer nofollow" target="_blank">Friends of the Parks</a> and
-<a href="/all/nature-kakis-happenings/community-in-bloom/" rel="noopener noreferrer nofollow" target="_blank">Community In Bloom</a>Ambassadors to encourage residents to learn more
+<a href="/all/nature-kakis-happenings/community-in-bloom/" rel="noopener noreferrer nofollow" target="_blank">Community In Bloom</a>Ambassadors, some Nature Kakis Chapters organised
-about and engage with nearby parks and gardens, and other chapters have run fringe activities during <a href="/all/nature-kakis-happenings/tree-planting/" rel="noopener noreferrer nofollow" target="_blank">tree-planting</a> sessions in their neighbourhood to get communities excited about nature.
-Animal-loving Nature Kakis Chapters have also conducted outreach booths about local
-<a href="/all/nature-kakis-happenings/biodiversity-and-wildlife/" rel="noopener noreferrer nofollow" target="_blank">wildlife</a>, and conducted resident engagement sessions to raise awareness
-about welfare issues for <a href="/all/nature-kakis-happenings/community-animals/" rel="noopener noreferrer nofollow" target="_blank">community and pet cats</a>.</p>
+interactive activities to engage residents to learning more about the flora an fuana at their neighbouring parks and gardens.
+Animal-loving Nature Kakis Chapters have also conducted outreach booths about local <a href="/all/nature-kakis-happenings/biodiversity-and-wildlife/" rel="noopener noreferrer nofollow" target="_blank">wildlife</a>, and conducted resident engagement sessions to raise awareness about welfare issues for <a href="/all/nature-kakis-happenings/community-animals/" rel="noopener noreferrer nofollow" target="_blank">community and pet cats</a>.</p>
 <p>Interested to join a Nature In Neighbourhood project by a Nature Kakis
 chapter?
 Check out what your district's <a href="/nature-kakis/chapters/about-chapters/" rel="noopener noreferrer nofollow" target="_blank"><u>chapters</u></a> are doing and sign up with them directly!</p>